homeappcorporate/monolog-sentry-handler/README.md

 It is pretty much the same thing but this one captures Monolog records as breadcrumbs when flushing in batch.

-~~It provides a workaround for [issue getsentry/sentry-php#811](https://github.com/getsentry/sentry-php/issues/811) which prevents sending events to Sentry in long running process.~~

 Breadcrumbs support has been proposed in a pull request that has been refused for good reasons that can be checked in the [PR](https://github.com/getsentry/sentry-php/pull/844).
 Basically the official one aims to be as simple as possible.